RoboticVisionOrg/carlie_docs/docs/pages/starting_up_carlie.md

 1. Turn on the car and make sure it is in Logitech Tele-Operation mode.
 2. Manually drive the car forward a few metres and see if there is any left/right drift.
 3. If there is drift slightly alter the center_steering_angle parameter within the local config file (<file_location>).
 If it is steering left add(?) to this value, if right subtract(?) from it.
 4. You will need to restart the Carlie base package to update the parameter.
-This can be done by `pm2 restart nightrider_base`.
+This can be done by `pm2 restart carlie_base`.
 5. Give the car 0.5-1 minute to restart the base and then repeat the process.
 You will most likely not be able to get a car that can drive perfectly straight over a long straight due to the fact the discritization of the angles the servo can physically achieve.

 The default pulse width RC remote parameters will do in most cases.
 However, we do recommend you calibrate them.
 To calibrate: